Women's Hall of Fame

-Are you aware that KU has links to the former president of Avon and the inventor of adult education?
+Are you aware that the former chair of the FDIC and the creator of adult education are graduates of KU?
 Or that the first woman banker and one of the first woman Athletic Directors both found their beginnings here?
-The University of Kansas has a rich legacy of phenomenal women, many of whom have been inducted into the KU Women's Hall of Fame.
-Sponsored by the Emily Taylor Center for Women & Gender Equity and the Commission on the Status of Women, the Hall of Fame has been annually inducting women since 1970.
+The University of Kansas has a rich legacy of phenomenal women, many of whom have been inducted into the KU Women's Hall of Fame, since its founding in 1970.

 The 235 individuals composing the Women's Hall of Fame are exemplary members of our society in both overall impact and outstanding character.
 Many inductees accomplished feats in their respective fields at times when it was practically unheard of for a female to make such progress.
 The influence of their numerous contributions and achievements is immeasurable, and these women serve as awe-inspiring role models for all of us.